abhi21121211/abhi21121211/README.md

 - <img  width = 30px height = 30px src="https://em-content.zobj.net/source/skype/289/seedling_1f331.png"> I’m currently working as a **frontend developer at QuickTouch PRT Ltd.**
+- And help our developer working on human-readable-errors npm.
+You can use this by using **npm i human-readable-errors**.

 - <img  width = 30px height = 30px src="https://em-content.zobj.net/source/microsoft-teams/363/woman-dancing_1f483.png"> I’m looking to collaborate on **OpenSource Projects**